 Many people don’t realize it, but the deadline for making tax-deductible contributions to some qualified retirement plans actually stretches beyond the end of the calendar year.
-The traditional IRA contribution deadline (and 401k deadline) is actually the 2018 tax-filing deadline – i.e., April 15, 2019.
+You may be eligible for a valuable tax deduction and be able to boost your retirement savings at the same time.

-IRA Contribution Deadline: You Can Still Make Contributions for the 2018 Tax Year
+IRA Contribution Deadline: You Can Still Make Contributions for the 2021 Tax Year

-For example, suppose you’re 55 years old and have contributed $4,000 so far to your traditional IRA for tax year 2018.
-You could make an additional contribution of $2,500 before this April 15 and possibly deduct this amount on your 2018 tax return.
+For example, suppose you’re 55 years old and have contributed $4,000 so far to your traditional IRA for tax year 2021.
+You could make an additional contribution of $3,000 before this April 18 and possibly deduct this amount on your 2021 tax return.

 So how do you know if your traditional IRA contributions are tax deductible or not?
 It depends on whether your employer offers an employer-sponsored retirement plan, such as a 401k.
 If not, the entire amount of your IRA contribution could potentially be tax deductible.

 If your employer does offer a retirement plan, the deductibility of your IRA contributions will depend on how much money you earn.
 See the IRS site for more on when your deduction would start to phase out or be eliminated.

 Read More: Can I Contribute to a 401k and an IRA?

 How Can I Max Out My 2021 IRA in 2022?

 If you want to get the full tax advantages for the 2021 year, consider the following steps for maxing out your 2021 IRA contributions.

 1. Determine how much more you need to save.